peterzieba/5Vpld/simulation/README.md

 Just like WinCUPL, it is an erratic front-end.
 Thankfully however, the simulation itself is actually performed by the CUPL compiler and is solid.

-Note that this is only a 'functional simulation' and not a 'timing simulation' and covered here are primarily details on WinSim/CSIM.EXE
+Note that this page only covers the 'functional simulation' within CUPL/CSIM/WinSim.
+This is not a 'timing simulation'.

 <details>
 <summary>Scope: Expand here for details on timing simulations instead</summary>